What if my personal insurance is not enough to cover potential loss exposures?

-What is a personal article insurance policy?
+What is a personal articles policy?

 What are some items you might need a personal article insurance policy for?

-- Jewelry, such as engagement or wedding rings;
+- Jewelry, such as engagement or wedding rings

-- Silver or other precious metals;
+- Silver or other precious metals

-- Sports and golf equipment; and
+- Sports and golf equipment

 What is a personal liability umbrella policy?

 If you are legally liable for an accident, you could face a lawsuit and be held accountable for damages.
-While your existing homeowners, renters, manufactured homes, farm ranch, condo unitowner policies may provide substantial insurance liability limits, a personal liability umbrella policy could provide additional liability coverage beyond that provided by your auto, homeowners and other personal liability policies.
+While your existing homeowners, renters, manufactured homes, farm ranch, condo unitowner policies may provide substantial insurance liability limits, a personal liability umbrella policy could provide additional liability coverage beyond that provided by your auto, homeowners and any other personal liability policy.

 For example, if you're hosting a house warming party in your home and someone falls down your stairs, you may be held legally responsible for any injuries caused from the fall.
 Homeowners and renters insurance policies typically provide a minimum of $100,000 in personal liability coverage.
 This means that the insurance company may pay up to the personal liability coverage limit to the injured party for a covered claim.
-A personal liability umbrella policy could provide coverage beyond that amount if the damages exceed what is paid out through your homeowners, renters, manufactured homes, farm ranch, condo unitowner liability coverage.
+A personal liability umbrella policy could provide coverage beyond that amount if the damages exceed what is paid out through your homeowners, renters, manufactured homes, farm ranch or condo unitowner liability coverage.

 Why should you consider these personal insurance options?